ohmzi/Tautulli_Curated_Plex_Collection/README.md

 This script automates the process of:

-1. **Generating movie recommendations** via **OpenAI** or fallback **TMDB** .
+1. **Generating movie recommendations via OpenAI (with TMDb fallback)** .
-2. **Checking Plex** to see if recommended movies already exist.
+2. **Checking Plex for existing recommendations**.
-3. **Adding missing movies to Radarr** for automate downloading.
+3. **Adding missing movies to Radarr or Overseerr (user-configurable)**.
-4. **Refreshing a custom Plex collection** (“Inspired by your Immaculate Taste”) using a **points system** to keep it relevant and cycle them out as they get old.
+4. **Maintaining a dynamic Plex collection ("Inspired by your Immaculate Taste")**
+5. **Using a points system to keep recommendations fresh and relevant**

 ---

 ## Features

 - **GPT Recommendations:**
-  Generates up to 50 movie suggestions based on a “seed” title, including sequels, same-director picks, similar genres, hidden gems, etc.
+  Generates up to 50 (configureable) movie suggestions based on a “seed” title, including sequels, same-director picks, similar genres, hidden gems, etc.

 - **Plex Integration:**
   - Searches Plex for each recommended title.